python/typing/docs/spec/concepts.rst

 names, pass them to functions, or return them from functions.
 We can also get/set attributes and call methods.

-In the Python object model, the operations that can be performed on a value all desugar to method calls.
+In the Python data model, the operations that can be performed on a value all desugar to method calls.
 For example, ``a + b`` is (roughly, eliding some details) syntactic sugar for either ``type(a).__add__(a, b)`` or ``type(b).__radd__(b, a)``.